NMAK14020U Quantum Information Theory (QIT)

 - No external censorship

 Same as ordinary exam.
-If the compulsary home work assignments have not been passed, the student must hand in the non-passed assignments at least two weeks before the beginning of the re-exam week.
-If they pass the student can go to the re-exam.
+If the compulsary homework assignments have not been passed, the student must (re)submit the non-passed assignments.
+The assignments must be approved three weeks before the beginning of the re-exam week.

 Criteria for exam assesment

 The student must in a satisfactory way demonstrate that he/she has mastered the learning outcome of the course.